hai-vr/documentation/docs/changelogs/auto-reset-osc-config.md

 ## 1.1.5

-- Allow installation with VRChat 3.7.0
+- Allow installation with VRChat 3.7.x
-- If there are no bugs reported with VRChat 3.7.0's OSC config capabilities for a few months, this package will be updated with no code and obsoleted.
+- If there are no bugs reported with VRChat OSC config capabilities for a few months following the August 2024 update, this package will be updated with no code and obsoleted.

 ## 1.1.4